 - Paint Color: Farrow & Ball Hague Blue 30

-- Lighting: Clear glass globe pendant lights with brass hardware
+- Lighting: clear glass globe pendant lights with exposed Edison bulbs and brass hardware

-- Materials: White quartz countertops, white subway tile backsplash, brass cabinet hardware
+- Materials: high-gloss white subway tile backsplash, polished white quartz countertops, brushed brass cabinet hardware, light oak flooring

 4. Ocean Breeze Open Layouts